MuertoGB/SMCFT/README.md

 This is **not** a magical 'fix my Mac' tool, it has a specific purpose, which is flashing correct payloads to a System Management Controller with incorrect firmware.

 > ❗ **Do not** flash your SMC if you have no reason to.

+smbinfo.efi source code will be available in due course.
+Made in VS2019 with MSVC, based on EDK2 by TianoCore.

 ## Acknowledgements